FZambia/dirsync/README.md

 * Multitenancy
 * Concurrent upload
-* Per-operation changes - at this moment we synchronize all structure on every change
 * Do not upload the same file twice
 * Make it cross-platform to handle os specific path separators
 * Better error handling - at moment client exits on every error